Developing a Successful AI Strategy and Roadmap

 These outcomes would typically be expected to span a number of areas, including:

-A clear statement of AI strategic priority outcomes ensure that that AI ambition remains clearly aligned to organisational strategy objectives.
+A clear statement of AI strategic priority outcomes ensures that AI ambition remains clearly aligned to organisational strategy objectives.

 AI Strategic priority outcomes and the resulting benefits are the driving force for AI transformation.